Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

 Questions

-Yes, the original recipe for Panzanella is 100% vegan as it does not call for animal-based ingredients.
+Yes, the original recipe for Panzanella is vegan, as it does not call for animal-based ingredients.

 It comes from the central Italian regions of Umbria, Tuscany, Lazio, and Marche.

 Panzanella is generally eaten as a side salad or in restaurants and pizzerias as an appetizer.
-In our home, we like to eat Panzanella next to some grilled vegetables and hummus or next to one of our easy vegan dinners.
+At home, we like to eat Panzanella next to some grilled vegetables and hummus or next to one of our easy dinners.

 The term probably comes from the combination of old Italian words "pan" (bread) and "zanella" (small bowl).